Contraception Editorial September 2022

 Yet, LARC methods make up a very small share of world contraceptive use.
 For example, implants and IUCs account for only about 2% of contraceptive use in the USA.5

 Figures can be deceiving: while the IUC is used worldwide by 14% of women who are married or in some type of committed relationship, this number is skewed as more than half of the 150 million women in the world using an IUC are in China.
-A more accurate picture emerges when focusing on regional data: the percentage of women using IUC who are married or in union is 7% in Latin America, 6% in Asia (excluding China) and just 1% in Africa.7 Use in developing countries is only 6% when China is excluded.
+A more accurate picture emerges when focusing on regional data: the percentage of women using IUC who are married or in a union is 7% in Latin America, 6% in Asia (excluding China), and just 1% in Africa.7 Use in developing countries is only 6% when China is excluded.
 There are notable exceptions to this global pattern.
 IUC has been used extensively in a small number of countries, including Uzbekistan (50%), China (40%), Egypt (37%), Vietnam (36%), Cuba (35%), Tunisia (28%), Jordan (24%), Turkey (20%), France (17%) and Mexico (14%)7.

 An emerging body of research has disproved a number of contraindications to IUC use.
-Specifically, women of any age or parity and those who are postpartum or post first or second trimester abortion are eligible for IUC.
+Specifically, women of any age or parity and those who are postpartum or post first or second-trimester abortion are eligible for IUC.

 The issue of increased risk or greater severity of infection among IUC users has been a prominent concern.
 However, the rate of pelvic inflammatory disease (PID) in IUC users is low, with cases concentrated in the first 20 days after insertion.19,20